Zudest/KingdomDuels/content/rules.md

 - If they have a "**KEYWORD**:" condition, they can be activated from your Extra Deck into the Rule Zone whenever you have a face-up card in the field that has a Keyword (a Type or Attribute either in the card or mentioned in the card effect) that matches its activation condition (this is a Quick Effect unless otherwise stated).

-- If they have a "**RELIANCE**:" condition, it means that they can only be activated by the effect of specific card listed there.
+- If they have a "**RELIANCE**:" condition, it means that they can only be activated by the effect of a specific card listed there.
 If the card that activated it leaves the field then this card also leaves the field (unless it specifies that the Reliance is on activation only).

 **Setup Rule Cards** are a subset of Rule cards that can only be played during the Setup Phase before the start of a duel, and each have a different treatment depending on its type: